sofferjacob/jslk/README.md

 ## Supported Architectures
 * x86 (`x86common`).
 * x86_64 (`x64_common`).
-> Note: JSLK is not fully ported to x86_64 architecture yet, if you want to check the latest features build for x86 instead.
+> Note: JSLK is not fully ported to x86_64 architecture yet, if you want to check out the latest features build for x86 instead.
 * Raspberry Pi 1/2/zero (coming soon) (`bcm28common`).

 ## Building for x86_64